nicolargo/glances/README.md

     If MEM > 70%, sort by process "memory size"

+* 'b' switch between bit/s or byte/s for network IO
-* 'c' to sort the processes list by CPU consumption
+* 'c' sort the processes list by CPU consumption
-* 'd' Disable or enable the disk IO stats
+* 'd' disable or enable the disk IO stats
-* 'f' Disable or enable the file system stats
+* 'f' disable or enable the file system stats
-* 'l' Disable or enable the logs
+* 'l' disable or enable the logs
-* 'm' to sort the processes list by process MEM
+* 'm' sort the processes list by process MEM
-* 'n' Disable or enable the network interfaces stats
+* 'n' disable or enable the network interfaces stats
-* 'p' to sort by process name
+* 'p' sort by process name
+* 'w' delete finished warning logs messages
+* 'x' delete finished warning and critical logs messages
+* '1' switch between global CPU and per core stats
 * 'q' Exit

+In server mode, you can set the bind address (-B ADDRESS) and listenning TCP port (-p PORT).

+In client mode, you can set the TCP port of the server (-p port).

+Default binding address is 0.0.0.0 (Glancess will listen on all the networks interfaces).
+        TCP port is 61209.

 ### Header